wingedrhino/DistroSetup/DistroAgnostic/README.md

 workstation.
 It sets things up for pro audio, docker, virtualbox, raw disk access, etc.

-### install-snaps.sh

-This script installs a bunch of common snaps.
-These are primarily IDEs and communication apps.

 ### Disable Suspend on Lid Close

 Just run this: